-Traditionally a trading epicenter and safe haven for Chinese immigrants, the Vietnamese coastal town Hoi An has developed itself into one of the most popular touristic places in the country.
+Traditionally a trading epicenter and safe haven for Chinese immigrants, the coastal town Hoi An has developed itself into one of the most popular places in Vietnam.
 This rough guide will cover some of the key things to do in Hoi An.

 Do you need a ticket for the Old Town?

 It’s time to hit the enchanting alleyways and packed streets of Hoi An.
 Nevertheless, before I paid a visit to the elegant inner city, I stumbled upon some confusing information on the internet platforms and in travel agency offices.
 There seemed much discussion about whether to purchase an entrance ticket to the old town of Hoi An or not.

 The staff in the yellow checkpoint houses don’t ask every visitor to show their entrance ticket, but I heard that while walking in the old part of Hoi An you can expect to be checked at random.
 The fee is used to keep this UNESCO-listed city in shape.
 Here’s the truth: technically you don’t need to pay the entrance fee just to walk around the city.
 But if you are planning to see some of the designated monuments, there’s no reason not to head for the small yellow ticket booths and get your 120.000 dong coupons.

 A first stroll through the energetic town is a feast for the senses.
 The lanterns, plastered French colonial houses and the slowly paddling vendors on the peaceful Thu Bon River give Hoi An a historical kind of vibe.
 Meanwhile, the honking motorbikes, yelling market salesmen and gift shops with postcards and fridge magnets catapult you back in modern-day Vietnam with a snap of the fingers.